codyjrivera/ids-artifact/README.md

 ### Support for Claim 2 (~5min)
-We have written a script that will verify each of the methods in the `boogie/` directory using Boogie as well as a custom script to generate decidable verification conditions, sending those verification conditions to an SMT solver.
-The script will also report verification times for all the methods it verifies.
+We have written a script that will verify each of the methods in the `boogie/` directory using Boogie.
+The script will cross-check that the generated VCs are decidable, and it will also report verification times.

 Here is a procedure for running the benchmarks.
 It assumes you are in the top-level directory of this artifact.